Packaging your own APK file

 cordova build --release android

-if you want your .apk
+Replace --release with --debug if you want your .apk file to support debugging tools.

 - Please wait until you see the BUILD SUCCEEDED message as shown in the image below.
 If there is an error, try checking the error and proceed to build again.